-DRIVING

-The concussed player may have delayed reaction times and concentration, so do not allow them to drive until they have been medically cleared.
+DRIVING: The concussed player may have delayed reaction times and concentration, so do not allow them to drive until they have been medically cleared.

-REST

-The brain requires as much rest as possible, within the first 24-48 hours after a concussion, so avoid exercise, studying, computer work, bright lights and loud noise.
+REST: The brain also requires as much rest as possible, so avoid exercise, studying, computer work, bright lights and loud noise.

-SLEEP

-Tiredness and drowsiness are common following concussion.
+SLEEP: Tiredness and drowsiness are common following concussion.

 Once they have been medically assessed and their condition has stabilised, allow the player to sleep as required.
 If they are unable to wake up normally after sleep, then get them to hospital.

-MEDICATION

-Do not give them anti-inflammatories or codeine-containing medication, e.g., Myprodol, and do not let them take sleeping tablets or aspirin.
+MEDICATION: Do not give them anti-inflammatories and do not let them take sleeping tablets or aspirins.
 Once the player has been assessed and monitored, for at least two hours, and they are stable, then a mild pain killer such as Panado may be given for headaches.